 Females have similar markings but are paler overall than their male counterparts, with gray rather than black lores, auriculars, bill, and throat.
 Females may show less extensive yellow on the crown and wings, but the overall color extent can be variable.

 Juveniles are similar to adults but with less distinct markings with more of a blurred or fuzzy appearance.
 Young males lack a fully dark throat but gradually acquire their mature plumage.

 Male golden-winged warblers are exuberant singers in early spring as they claim territories and work to attract mates.
-The typical song is a rapid warble followed by three buzzy, drawn out "tzip" notes.
-The song lasts three to four seconds, and may be repeated frequently as the male perches out in the open to proclaim his strength.
+The typical song is a rapid warble followed by three buzzy, drawn-out "tzip" notes.
+The song lasts three to four seconds and may be repeated frequently as the male perches out in the open to proclaim his strength.